Scott Kauffman: Career

 Throughout his career, Kauffman has worked for a variety of media companies including Benton & Bowles, Newsweek, and Time Warner in the founding of Entertainment Weekly.

 His next job was as a vice-president of CompuServe, where he worked on all of the online brands and pioneered SpryNet, CompuServe's ISP service.
 With help from Goldman Sachs, Kauffman participated in the development of one of the first IPOs of the Internet industry.
 He left CompuServe in 1997 to become president and CEO of ClickOver, a company focused on developing management solutions for Internet advertising.
 ClickOver later became Adknowledge after acquiring Focalink.
 Before leaving AdKnowledge and the company was sold to CMGI, AdKnowledge grew to over 80 employees with more than 100 customers.

 Kauffman then spent time with eCoverage, a direct-to-consumer online insurance company; Coremetrics, which was acquired by IBM in 2010; and MusicNow, an online music service partnered with FullAudio that was later sold to Circuit City.

 In 2005, he became CEO of the San Francisco-based digital-magazine service provider Zinio.

 In 2006, Scott was named president and chief operating officer of BlueLithium.
 On December 4, 2008, he was named CEO of Geeknet, the owner of SourceForge.net, ThinkGeek, Slashdot, and Freecode.

 Kauffman became chairman of the board of directors of MDC Partners in 2006.
 He was appointed CEO in 2015 after then-CEO Miles Nadal was investigated by the U.S. Securities and Exchange Commission.

 Other activities

 Kauffman is the chairman of the board of directors of both ChooseEnergy.com and Lotame, as well as a board member of Vindicia.

 In addition, he is actively involved in supporting ALS research after his son was diagnosed at the age of 27.
-In addition to being involved with multiple ALS-related organizations, he serves on the board of the ALS Association.
+In addition to being involved with multiple ALS-related organizations, he serves Chairman of the board of the ALS Association.
 Furthermore, Kauffman is founder and chairman of his own ALS organization, Iron Horse Foundation.